ChoiDae1/Pytorch-Study/README.md

 ## Pytorch_Study
-use a book named '파이토치 첫걸음'
+use a book named _**'파이토치 첫걸음'**_
-Ch1-Ch2 don't include codes.
+Ch1,Ch2 don't include codes.
-</br> Ch3-Ch5 are implemented in jupyter notebook named Ch3-Ch5.ipynb.
 </br> The rest of the chapters are implemented in jupyter notebook named chapter name.
+</br> File named practice is a file practiced based on what I learned from the this book.
 ### Ch1.What is DeepLearning?
 - Concept of DeepLearning.
 ### Ch2.PyTorch